 Obesity, Weight Loss, and Joint Replacement Surgery

-If you need total knee or total hip replacement surgery—and your weight is significantly higher than it should be—your doctor may advise you to lose weight before your procedure.
-Even though you may feel fit and healthy at your current weight, studies show that a patient with a BMI greater than 40 is more likely to experience serious complications both during and after surgery than a patient of normal weight.
+While sometimes embarrassing or uncomfortable to discuss, and even though you may feel fit and healthy at your current weight, studies show that a patient with a body mass index, or BMI, above 40 is more likely to experience serious complications both during and after surgery than a patient with a BMI lower than 40.
 Your doctor wants you to be aware of these risks so that you can take steps to minimize them before your procedure.

 What is BMI?